iamlun/WeEat-FoodMap/README.md

-- Save your favorite restaurants to your personal map
+- Save your favorite restaurants to your personal map.

 https://user-images.githubusercontent.com/100269372/179226542-24581a1a-568c-4719-a404-670d80225e01.mov

-`For other functions, please check on the website.`